Bogdy555/BSR/README.md

 It works out of the box since I only use relative paths and the project does not have external dependencies.

+## Copy right

+I am not the author of the amazing PBR materials, nor the HDR sIBL environment maps.
+I got them from https://freepbr.com and http://www.hdrlabs.com/sibl/archive.html.
+I only use them to test my software and I do not own any ownership over them.

+The actual software is free for anyone as long as it is not used commercially, but as an educational resource or an external dependency for personal projects.
+With that said, I do not assume responsibility for anything that might happen because of using this software.
+All rights reserved.

 ## Features